 None itself is Python's null equivalent.
 For more about None see the section directly below.

 A Brief Look At None In Python

-- None is an object—a class.
+- None is an object — or to be more specific, a Singleton class.
 Not a primitive type, such as int, or True and False.

 - In Python 3.x, the type object was changed from type 'NoneType' to class 'NoneType'.
 However the behaviour of None has remained the same from 2.x to 3.x.

 - Because None is an object, we cannot use it to check if a variable exists.
 It is a value/object, not an operator used to check a condition.